AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/password-strength-indicator.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: PasswordStrengthIndicator widget
+title: PasswordStrengthIndicator widget | Commerce Frontend Development
+description:
 ---

+# PasswordStrengthIndicator widget

 The password strength indicator [widget](https://glossary.magento.com/widget) provides immediate feedback on the validity and strength of a password while it is being typed.
 If the password is not strong enough, the application prompts the user to choose a new password.